-According to Wright, in Greece, there are a variety of meze that go by the name garides tighanites, “fried shrimp.”
-This particular recipe is best made with fresh shrimp and served warm, although room temperature is very nice, too.
-He usually serves this with some crusty Greek or Italian bread and a glass of ouzo.
-Quite perfect, I think.–Clifford A. Wright
+According to author Clifford A. Wright, in Greece there are a veritible plethora of meze that go by the name garides tighanites, or fried shrimp.
+This particular recipe is best served warm, although room temperature is quite nice, too.
+He usually serves this with some crusty bread and a bottle of ouzo.
+Quite perfect, I think.–David Leite

 Pan-Fried Shrimp with Dill Recipe

 - Serves 8

 - 3 tablespoons unsalted butter

 - 1/4 cup extra-virgin olive oil

 - 2 pounds large fresh shrimp, preferably head-on, or 1 pound previously frozen headless shrimp, shells removed and reserved for making shrimp stock, if desired